 There are many possible reasons for your child's constipation.
-Often, it is a combination of factors:
+Often, it is several things:

 - starting solids

-- ignore the urge to have a poo or
+- ignore the urge to do a poo

-- fail to fully empty the bowel of poo when going to the toilet
+- don't let all the poo come out when going to the toilet

 Constipation often starts after 1 hard poo has caused pain.
 The natural response to a painful experience is to try and avoid or escape it in the future.
-Therefore, the next time the child feels the urge to poo, they 'hold on' in an attempt to avoid passing another painful poo.
-This results in the poo becoming firmer, larger and even more painful when it is eventually passed and the child becomes even more reluctant to poo in the future.
+So, the next time your child feels the urge to poo, they 'hold on' in an attempt to avoid passing another painful poo.
+This results in the poo becoming firmer, larger and even more painful to poo out and your child becomes even more reluctant to poo in the future.

 What if constipation continues for a long time?

-If constipation continues for a long time and the bowel is not emptied regularly, the bowel becomes overloaded and stretches (see 'How does my child get an overloaded bowel?' on the soiling page).
-The overloaded and stretched bowel means the feeling of needing to pass a poo is lost and can make soiling accidents more likely.
+If constipation continues for a long time and all the poo doesn't come out, the bowel can become overloaded and stretched.
+The overloaded and stretched bowel means the feeling of needing to do a poo is lost and can cause soiling accidents.